 Get The Help You Need

-If you were injured as a result of a slip (or trip) and fall, call me, attorney Ronald M. Katkocin at Katkocin Law Office in Medford, New Jersey, at (609) 953-2000 for a free initial telephone evaluation of your potential claim.
+If you were injured as a result of a slip (or trip) and fall, call me, attorney Ronald M. Katkocin at Katkocin Law Office in Mt.
+Laurel, New Jersey, at (609) 953-2000 for a free initial telephone evaluation of your potential claim.
 If your injury happened in Burlington County, Camden County, or any other South Jersey County, call to see how I can help.